nate-thegrate/hueman/README.md

 > What's the target age range?

-ʜᴜᴇman is for all humans!
-But there are a couple of caveats:
+ʜᴜᴇman is made for all humans!
+The "educational" portion is very straightforward, but then the difficulty ramps up significantly.

 **You might be too young if** "we can see colors because of cone cells in our eyes" doesn't make any sense.
 **You might be too old if** "Let's learn about colors!" sounds patronizing.